yu-z/MOD/README.md

 * BS-seq reads mapping
    * This step processes raw fastq files from BS-seq.
 You have to install BSMAP firstly before run this step.
-   * We have two scripts for mapping BS-seq reads using BSMAP: multiple_BSMAP.pl for single-end libraries; multiple_BSMAP_PE.pl for pair -end libraries.
+   * We have two scripts for mapping BS-seq reads using BSMAP: multiple_BSMAP.pl for single-end libraries; multiple_BSMAP_PE.pl for pair-end libraries.
 The two scripts depend on the other three scripts:  methratio_alt.py, BSmap_to_cytosine.pl, Cytosine_to_100bp.pl; the two files also depend on two large file: TAIR10 genome, Cytosine files.
 So you have to check the route is right in above two perl scripts.
    * This step will generate 100bp files, seprated into three CHH, CHG and CG files.
 You can use Parse_BSMAP_log_By100bp.pl to get the mapping statistcs.

 * DMR calling